GordeevD/GordeevD.github.io/essays/questions.md

 The question goes beyond just asking "Why does this happen?"
 It pinpoints the specific operators involved and clarifies the expected behavior.
 The question is directly relevant to C/C++ programming.
 It's not a general inquiry about mathematics or unrelated software topics.
 It challenges the reader to understand the nuances.

 ## Ask smart!
+So, the next time you encounter a baffling bug, remember the art of the smart question.
 By refining our ability to ask smart questions, we not only unlock solutions to immediate problems but also unlock deeper understanding, fostering a collaborative environment where knowledge flows freely and innovation thrives.

 *This essay was written by Dmitry Gordeev on "How To Ask Questions The Smart Way" work by Eric Steven Raymond.
 Prompting Google Bard was involved in the analysis of questions.
 The picture represent logo of 'Stack Exchange Inc'*